 The big open-air pool at Terme dei Papi, Viterbo

-Thermal baths in Viterbo
+1. Thermal baths in Viterbo

 Viterbo lies 80 km north of Rome’s center in between the two volcanic lakes Bracciano and Bolsena.
 The hot springs surrounding the city attract local visitors from all the other parts of Italy and are the cherry-on-top of a destination popular for a picturesque medieval walled town and good affordable eats.
-Viterbo is the queen of the quaint towns near Rome in the Tuscia Region, and, if you make it there, you just can’t miss a bath in its thermal pools.
-During the hot season, the temperature of the water is really unbearable, and you will prefer Saturnia, where the water is colder.
+Viterbo is the queen of the biggest city in the Tuscia region, and, if you make it there, you just can’t miss a bath in one or more of its thermal centers.

-Terme dei Papi
+Terme Dei Papi thermal baths

-How to get to Terme dei Papi in Viterbo by public transport from Rome
+How to get to Terme Dei Papi in Viterbo by public transport from Rome

-1. You can take the Shuttle Bus that leaves from Viale George Washington near Metro Flaminio Station at 9 AM and returns to Rome from the thermal center at 4 PM each day, two-way ticket is €8, you get it from the bus driver at departure.
+- 1. You can take the Shuttle Bus that leaves from Viale George Washington near Metro Flaminio Station at 9 AM and returns to Rome from the thermal center at 4 PM each day, the two-way ticket is €8, you get it from the bus driver at departure.

-2. Take a train to Viterbo from Trastevere, Ostiense or Valle Aurelia station and get off at Viterbo Porta Fiorentina.
+- 2. Take a train to Viterbo from Trastevere, Ostiense or Valle Aurelia station and get off at Viterbo Porta Fiorentina.
 In front of the train station, in Piazzale Gramsci, you’ll find the Francigena Bus No. 2 that stops at Terme dei Papi.

-This is another hot spring managed by locals and with popular prices, actually the lowest I’ve found when exploring the thermal baths near Rome.
-For €6, you get an entry ticket to the hot spring complex valid for the day.
+This hot spring near Rome is managed by a small local organization and offers competitive prices, actually the lowest I’ve found when exploring the thermal baths near Rome.
+For €6, you get an entry ticket to pools valid for the day.
 There are five pools with different temperatures.
-The biggest two are perfect autumn to spring, since they’re very hot.
+The biggest two are perfect autumn to spring since they’re very hot.

 The author relaxes at popular hot spring “Il Bagnaccio”